David H. Rowe: Political career

 The East Buffalo Township Board of Supervisors selected Rowe to succeed Michael Daniloff in March 2018.

 After Fred Keller vacated his seat in the Pennsylvania House of Representatives District 85 on May 24, 2019, Rowe contested the open seat.
 This necessitated Rowe's resignation from his East Buffalo Township post, in which he was succeeded by Jim Murphy.
 Rowe secured the Republican Party nomination, and defeated Democratic Party candidate Jennifer Rager-Kay, as well as write-in candidate Clair Moyer.

 Rowe was sworn in as a member of the Pennsylvania House on September 17, 2019.

 In January 2020, Rowe announced that he would seek reelection.
 No opposing candidate filed by the deadline to challenge Rowe's incumbency.
 He defeated Democratic Party candidate Katie Evans in the 2020 general election with a winning vote percentage of 68.2 percent vs 31.8 percent, within one percentage point of the Republican/Democratic affiliation breakdown of the 85th district.

 Rowe has blocked individuals who criticize or question his statements and policies on social media.
-During the COVID-19 pandemic, Rowe posted a photo on social media Thanksgiving Eve with a drink in hand after 5 P.M. as a response to COVID state-level mitigation techniques.
+During the COVID-19 pandemic, Rowe posted a photo on social media Thanksgiving Eve at a bar, with a drink in hand, after 5 P.M. as a response to COVID state-level mitigation techniques.

 In 2020, Rowe was among twenty-six Pennsylvania House Republicans who called for the reversal of Joe Biden's certification as the winner of Pennsylvania's electoral votes in the 2020 United States presidential election, citing false claims of election irregularities.

 Rowe is the vice-chair of the Pennsylvania State Freedom Caucus.

+After securing re-election in 2024, David Rowe was named policy chair for the GOP caucus for the 2025-2026 session.